 Who should get a computer with Chrome OS?

-If the first thing you do when you turn on your computer is fire up your web browser, and most of what you do takes place in the browser, you’re paying rent on a house when you live in one room.
-A Chromebook or other computer with Chrome OS will probably do everything you need.
+If the first thing you do when you turn on your computer is fire up your web browser, and most of what you do takes place in Chrome, a Chromebook with Chrome OS will probably do everything you need.

-Chrome isn’t really a desktop OS, though you can install it on a desktop (see below).
-If you’re sitting down every morning to the entire Adobe Creative Suite plus Poser and Blender, Chrome OS isn’t for you.
+Chrome isn’t really a desktop OS, though you can install it on a desktop.
+If you’re sitting down every morning to the entire Adobe Creative Suite, Chrome OS isn’t for you.
 And Chrome computers are restrictive for developers—they won’t run Data Loader or local IDEs, for instance, making them a poor choice for a primary machine.

 Can I install Chrome OS on a computer myself?

-Chrome isn’t really designed to be installed on anything but Chromebooks, and Chromebooks aren’t designed to run anything but Chrome OS.
+Chrome OS isn’t designed to be installed on anything but Chromebooks and Chromebooks aren’t designed to run anything but Chrome OS.

 One option is to go to Neverware and install a Chromium OS.
-Chrome refers to Google products, while Chromium is the open-source codebase they’re built on.
+Chromium OS is the open-source version of Chrome OS.
 Neverware has built Chromium OSs that will run much like the Chrome OS but on other hardware.